CHC52015

 Attendance Requirements

-Learn more about the Jobs and Skills WA Subsidy on the Jobs & Skills WA Website Here.*
+For detailed information, including concession eligibility criteria and annual cap fee please visit our Lower Fees, Local Skills Information Page*.
+Learn more about the Jobs and Skills WA Subsidy on our Jobs and Skills WA Website here.*

 *Please note, you can only enrol and claim ONE Jobs and Skills WA subsidy at a time.
-If you are currently enrolled in another course through Job’s and Skills WA (Including Lower Fees, Local Skills AND Skills Ready), you must either complete or withdraw from that course before enrolling in a new course.
+If you are currently enrolled in another course through Job’s and Skills WA (including Lower Fees, Local Skills AND Skills Ready), you must either complete or withdraw from that course before enrolling in a new course.

 Payment Options

-- $6,000
+- $7,000

 STANDARD RATE

-The maximum tuition fee for this course is $6,000.
+The maximum tuition fee for this course is $7,000.
 Your fee payment options are:

 - Upfront payment